Medication Search: Zykadia

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 The usual recommended dose of ceritinib is 450 mg (3 × 150 mg capsules) taken by mouth once a day.
-Take this medication at the same time each day.
+Take this medication at the same time each day, with food.
 Your doctor may adjust your dose depending on how you tolerate ceritinib.
 Swallow the capsules whole – do not crush, dissolve, or open them.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.

 It is important to take this medication exactly as prescribed by your doctor.